 In addition to these courts, there are other courts, such as the land court, tax appeal court and environmental courts.

-There are two ways to access Honolulu County judicial records–electronically, or by directly contacting the court.
+There are two ways to access Honolulu County judicial records: electronically or directly contacting the court.

 Online Access of Court Records (eCourt Kokua): All categories of court records can be accessed using eCourt Kokua; these include: